 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard container that wasn't built for the load.
-For these tear-offs, we route in a 30-yard bin with reinforced sides and a heavier floor plate; we also cap the fill volume below the visual rim to ensure axle weight stays legal.
-We set this low-wall container via lowboy transport, which differs from our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh substantially more than asphalt: these materials punish a standard container.
+For such tear-offs, we route in a reinforced 30-yard bin with a heavier floor plate; we cap the fill volume well below the visual rim to ensure axle weight remains legal.
+We use a low-wall setup on a specialized lowboy for these heavy hauls.
+We also provide our general construction debris service for your remaining mixed loads.

 Same-day Pickup for Fast Roof Project Turnover